hortonworks/ansible-hortonworks/INSTALL_AWS.md

 ```

-# Set the Azure variables
+# Set the AWS variables

-Modify the file at `~/ansible-hdp/inventory/azure/group_vars/all` to set the Azure configuration.
+Modify the file at `~/ansible-hdp/inventory/aws/group_vars/all` to set the AWS configuration.

 ## name_prefix
-A helper variable that can be used to precede the name of the nodes nodes and other cluster specific Azure resources (such as the subnet or NICs).
+A helper variable that can be used to precede the name of the nodes nodes and other AWS resources (such as the subnet or NICs).

 Node names are derived from the group name (more details about groups bellow) and this variable can be used to uniquely identify a certain cluster, especially if the Resource Group is shared.